Eschatologue/CM_wiki/docs/gameplay/phb/dice.md

 ### Percentile Dice

 The rules sometimes refer to a d100.
 While such dice exist, the common way to roll a 1d100 is to use a pair of ten-sided dice numbered from 1 to 9, known as a **Percentile Dice**.
-One die–that you designate before rolling–gives the tens digit, and the other gives the ones digit.
+One die-that you designate before rolling-gives the tens digit, and the other gives the ones digit.
 If you roll a 7 for the tens digit and a 1 for the ones digit, for example, the number rolled is 71.
 Two 0s represent 100.

 Some then-sided dice are numbered in tens (00, 10, 20, and so on), making it easier to distinguish the tens digit from the ones digit.
 In this case, a roll of 70 and 1 is 71, and 00 and 0 is 100